-My research investigates the relationship between democracy and the rule of law in developing countries.
-I am interested in understanding how the state and society interact and influence egalitarian social policy and how groups of citizens can build effective institutions like the rule of law.
+My research investigates the relationship between democracy, law, and society in developing countries.
+I am interested in understanding how the state and society interact and influence egalitarian social policy and how marginalized groups of citizens can build effective institutions like the rule of law that improves their well-being.

 “Judicial Reform Amid Violence in Latin America”